Saeeda Imtiaz

 Saeeda Imtiaz (سعیدہ امتیاز) is a model and actress.

 Personal life

-She was born in the United Arab Emirates and raised in New York, United States.
+She was born in the United Arab Emirates and raised in New York, United States; she comes from a Kashmiri-American family.
+On 18 April 2023, news websites reported about her death based on an announcement made on her verified Instagram account.
+"With a heavy heart, we are saddened to inform you that Saida Imtiaz passed away this morning as she was found dead in her room.
+Rest in peace," stated the Instagram story.
+However, it was reported that her brother and lawyer denied this news.

 Career

 Imtiaz worked as a model, both in shows and in photo shoots, starting in 2013 and finishing in 2018.

 In 2012, Imtiaz filmed a bilingual Pakistani film, Kaptaan: The Making of a Legend which was shot in Pakistan.
 Imtiaz portrays Jemima Khan, the ex-wife of Imran Khan.